tyson-swetnam/emsi/docker/README.md

 To run the RStudio container, you must first pull them from DockerHub, or activate a [CyVerse Account](https://user.cyverse.org/services/mine).

-`emsi-geospatial` container is hosted on DockerHub.
+A Docker container for running RStudio is hosted on DockerHub.

 ```
 docker pull tswetnam/emsi-rstudio:3.5.3